LightSys/DistKeySim/DocumentationREADME.txt

 EventGen:
 An abstract class for random.
 This will be used in simulation to iteratively go through all the messages from the nodes.
+Baylor team will add more implementations to the EventGen to make it more robust and add more real life scenarios.
+The Random.cpp currently just randomly picks an action (using modulo) to either use a keyspace, connect, or disconnect a node.

 Random:
 Picks random nodes to either use a key or connect a node.